 While Revolut scores strongly when it comes to 3rd party reviews (below) this is a low cost service and that means they use an in-app chat box (instead of telephone service).
 In some situations, a human with specialised knowledge is something worth paying for – especially money transfers.

-A great alternative to Revolut is Wise (review) who also offer money transfer and other banking-like services including cards for individuals and businesses.
+A great alternative to Revolut is Wise (review) who also offer money transfer and other money services including cards for individuals and businesses.
 The difference between Revolut and Wise is that Wise has a much more straight forward offering and is known for both inexpensive transfers and their multi currency account for frequent travellers, digital nomads, freelancers, and growing global businesses.

 We recently compared Wise Vs Revolut which uncovered some surprising differences.